 Five Tips to Answer Your Modular Factory Office Design Concerns

 Whether you work in a busy factory or a small start-up, you may find that space is at a premium.
-When that happens, you’ll find that these modular factory office tips and recommendations are exactly what you need.
+When that happens, you’ll find that these tips and recommendations for modular factory offices are exactly what you need.

 But how can you fit all the work that needs to be done, and all of the office workers who need to do it, into a small, modular office?

 Following are the answers to five questions that you probably have about making a modular office work for your business:

 As with most things in life, furnishing a small space requires planning.
 It is important that you think through your decisions carefully to get what you need into the space.
 Here are a few specific tips:

 - Plan it on paper.
 Create a little layout of your space and either draw in furniture or create paper furniture that you can move around.
 It’s easier to move paper than full sized furniture!
 Especially if you’re planning to go ahead with portable office booths, keep furniture and possessions to a minimum so there is not much shifting in transit.